 - Vines and Hops (rescheduled for November 15)

 We are working to launch a new online and interactive initiative in which we will host a live webinar or group video hangout about various topics.

 - Q&A with UCSF Hemophilia Treatment Center Staff | April 7th 12:30pm-1:30pm.
 WATCH VIDEO

 - World Hemophilia Day Trivia Night! | April 17th 7:00pm-8:30pm.

 - Bleaders Hang Out and Mafia Party | May 1st 9:00pm-10:00pm.

 - Give It a Shot: Hemlibra | May 6th 6:00pm-7:00pm.

 Supporting Community Members

 HFNC provides $20,000 in emergency financial assistance to community members in need every year.
-This year, we did not receive our normal donation to this fund.
+This year, we expect a significant increase in the need for assistance.
 We are currently reviewing our program guidelines to ensure assistance is available to community members during this challenging time.

 Several people have asked how they can donate to community members who are struggling during this difficult time.
 Donations can be made below.
 All donations go toward supporting bleeding disorder families in need and those who request emergency financial assistance throughout Northern California.
 Please help us make sure that our family members who need it most are not alone during this tough time.